BSc 2nd Year Microbial Biotechnology Notes Study Material

 Microbes and Industry

-Applications of microbes in industry are well known.
-Various microorganisms are used for commercial production of alcohols, acids, fermented foods, vitamin, medicines, enzymes, etc. One recent development in industrial microbiology has been the production of immobilised enzymes and cells for production of these chemicals at enhanced rates with simultaneous recovery of the enzymes involved in such processes.
-New strains of microbes have also been developed through recombinant DNA technology for overproduction of metabolites.
-Immobilised enzymes and cells could have their maximum application in industrial microbiology.
-Immobilised enzymes have also been utilised in medicine.
-Some examples of applications of immobilised enzymes and cells of microorganisms in industry are given below:
+Applications of microbes in the industry are well known.
+Various microorganisms are used for the commercial production of alcohols, acids, fermented foods, vitamins, medicines, enzymes, etc. One recent development in industrial microbiology has been the production of immobilized enzymes and cells for the production of these chemicals at enhanced rates with simultaneous recovery of the enzymes involved in such processes.
+(BSc Microbial Biotechnology Notes and Study Material)

 Microbes in Recovery of Metals